TheOrangeBraincell/DetectSpliceVariant/README.md

 ```

 The script will create the file tree needed for the pipeline, as long as it finds its prerequisites in the folder.
 Otherwise it will exit and ask for what it could not find.
-It will start a pipeline run per gene in the input list of gene, using 3 cores per gene run.
-Thus it will run as many genes parallel as the number of cores given to it divided by 3.
+It will start a pipeline run per gene in the input list of gene, using min.
+4 cores per gene run.
+The exact number of cores needed per gene is determined by the number of input samples.
+As the bedtools step can only run for 1021 samples at a time, the cores per gene is increased from 4 if there is more than 1021 times 4 samples present.

+The outputs will be found in the output directory specified when initializing the run.
+Each gene has its own set of output files consisting of
+* A file containing all alternative splice events identified in the genes range.
+* A alternative splice events times sample table containing PSI scores.
+* A variant location table containing variant ID times samples, filled with the genotypes found in the vcf.
+* A genotype table also containing variant ID times samples, but filled with genotypes also for samples that dont have a variant at a specific location.
+* A read depth table containing variant information in .bed format.
+* a log file containing the console outputs for all the steps of the pipeline.